Adamaya/pipeline_implementation_with_k8s_-_jenkins/README.md

 ### **Now we will build the jobs in jenkins**
-In Job1 we will Pull the Github repo automatically when some developers push repo to Github and build and push the docker image to the docker hub registry.for that you need to download and install github and docker plugins from plugins manager. after installing the plugins go to job1, click on configure and  do as given in images.
+- In Job1 we will Pull the Github repo automatically when some developers push repo to Github and build and push the docker image to the docker hub registry.for that you need to download and install github and docker plugins from plugins manager. after installing the plugins go to job1, click on configure and **do as given in images**.

 this will download the repository from github.
 ![job1_1](/images/job1_1.JPG)